mjordan/islandora_workbench_docs/docs/development_guide.md

 ## Writing tests

-Islandora Workbench's tests are writtin in `unittest`, and, as explained above, fall into two categories:
+Islandora Workbench's tests are written using the Python built-in [module](https://docs.python.org/3/library/unittest.html) `unittest`, and as explained above, fall into two categories:

 - Unit tests that do not require a live Islandora instance.
 - Integration tests that require a live Islandora instance running at `https://islandora.traefik.me/`.